outcomesinsights/generalized_data_model/README.md

 | position               | int    | The position for the variable assigned e.g. dx3 gets position 3                                                                                                   |
 | original_variable_name | text   | Name of the original variable from which the record was derived.
 This won’t work for details since more than one field might contribute to a detail record |

+## tbd -- separate file row table and a file spec table

 ## Miscellaneous details and questions
 - Do we need a table for “facility”, “hospitalization” or “extended care” records (with types for inpatient, long-term, SNF, etc.)
 - What about modifiers – tend to be for laterality (left/right) or multiple physicians and maybe part of ETL
+- Additional physician information -- is it needed?
 - Do we need some types in the data (e.g., “cancer registry”, “claims”, “EHR”)
 - We should require mapping to a vocab for text-based entries (e.g., drugs stored as drug names, labs stored as lab names)
+- Lab-specific normal limits (upper and lower)
+- Is there a way to connect data elements with information periods (i.e., when is prescription data available?)